CONTACT US WHAT'S NEW E-NEWS

 Click the 'HOW' tab to find:Becoming Carbon Neutral Local Government: Workbook, Contracted Out Services, Tools to Measure Emissions, Guidebook, Webinars & Training

 Local governments are required to report on their progress in achieving their carbon neutral goal under the Climate Action Charter.
-A summary of these reporting requirements is available here.
+Get familiar with requirements for the 2016 reporting year.

 Carbon neutral local government is about taking responsibility for the carbon pollution or greenhouse gas (GHG) emissions generated through local government operations.